-When you’re incorporating user reviews on your website, don’t be tempted to try and show your organization in an ideal light.
-There are two reasons to allow some degree of imperfection to shine through in the instances of social proof on your site.
+When incorporating user reviews on your website, don’t be tempted to try and show your organization in an ideal light.
+There are two reasons to allow some degree of imperfection to shine through in social proof on your site.

 First of all, shoppers are becoming growingly aware of fake reviews.
 According to BrightLocal, consumers distrust reviews that are: